Jay Lockhart

 Jay Lockhart (born 3 February 1996) is an Australian rules footballer who currently plays for the Southport Football Club in the Victorian Football League (VFL).
-He previously for in the Australian Football League (AFL).
+He previously played for in the Australian Football League (AFL).

 Lockhart joined Melbourne during the 2018 pre-season supplemental selection period.
 He made his senior debut against Geelong in round 2 of the 2019 season.
 He was delisted by Melbourne following the club's drought breaking premiership.

 Before joining Casey, Lockhart played for North Launceston Football Club.